foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 The things go here ;)

+## Late Actor Resources
+A much requested feature improvement for Actor Resources has been implemented.
+It is now possible to perform the modifier calculations for certain actor resources at the end of all the calculations, so that your actor resource can be modified by computed values such as strength modifier, etc.

 ## Bugfixes and small improvements
 * Added a lot of Tech Revolution items to the items compendium.
 Thanks Iankid!
 * Augmentations now have to be equipped specifically before the modifiers apply.
 This way you can now carry augmentations in your inventory without them automatically functioning.